Pacific Dance is proud to have the finest professional teachers in the Orange County and Los Angeles areas.

 As a dancer her credits include: dancing along side Gene Kelly, Shirley Maclaine and Liza Minelli at the Liberty Celebration in New York.
 Her television credits include an episode of Family Matters and as a principal dancer on the Disney Channel.
 She has performed in various conventions and fashion shows for Kawasaki and Benetton clothing.

 Lissa has been teaching at various studios in LA and Orange Counties for over 10 years.
 She is a technically challenging teacher that demands correct technique in her classes.
 Her students enjoy Lissa's creative choreography and current style.
+Lissa performed in the 1984 Olympics at the Los Angeles Coliseum.
+She trained with The Edge, Millennium and Joe Tremaine.
+She has been instructed by Mia Michaels, Bill Prudich and Jackie Sleight.

 Vanessa Johnson was born and raised in Southern California where she took her first jazz class at the age of eight.
 Since then, she has gone on to study ballet, tap, hip-hop, lyrical, musical theater, and modern dance.
 In high school she was on the Dance Team and was Choreography Director for the school's Choir Department.
 Outside of school, Vanessa was also a company dancer with Clifton Dance Project from 2000 to 2004.